raihaan123/UROP-Notes/UROP-Notes/Theory/Van der Pol Oscillator.md

 ### $\dot{X}=\left[\begin{array}{c}X_1 \\ \mu\left(1-X_0^{2}\right) X_1-X_0\end{array}\right]$

-This form of the equation is used in the time marching algorithm in the `numerical_solution.ipynb` in the IPython Notebooks directory.
+This form of the equation is used in the time marching algorithm for our baseline numerical solution.
+Below is a snippet of the function lamda:

 ```jupyter
 X_dot = lambda X, mu, t: np.array([X[1], mu*(1-X[0]**2)*X[1]-X[0]])
 ```

+The figure below shows the phase portrait for the oscillator at a particular damping coefficient $\mu$.
+There are also 6 trajectories plotted from different initial conditions, showing a clear limit cycle encircling the unstable equilibrium point ($X_E = [0,0]$)

 ![Van der Pol - Phase Portrait](phase-portrait.png)